Skip to content

 Oklahoma plumbing license renewal

-All plumbing licenses and registrations in Oklahoma need to be renewed through the CIB on an annual basis.
-Apprentices renew their registration through the initial application form, while journeymen and plumbing contractors use another.
+All plumbing licenses and registrations in Oklahoma must be renewed through the CIB annually.
+Apprentices renew their registration through the initial application form, while journeymen and plumbing contractors use the renewal application form

 All journeymen and plumbing contractors must accrue at least six hours of continuing education from an approved provider every three years.